 Basic Facts: Isabel Sharpe

-Author of: AS GOOD AS IT GOT, Avon/HarperCollins, July 2008 (in stores tomorrow), and numerous Harlequin Blaze, most recently INDULGE ME, May 2008
+Author of: AS GOOD AS IT GOT, Avon/HarperCollins, July 2008, and numerous Harlequin Blaze, most recently INDULGE ME, May 2008

 Favorite Candy: Dark Chocolate